Armandoh4/filmlabproductions/README.md

   * [Solved Bugs](#solved-bugs)

 ---
 ## User Experience UX
 ---
     First time visitor Goals:

-        * To quickly find out what Filmlab is up to, what the company is about and how they work together to produce films
+        1- To quickly find out what Filmlab is up to, what the company is about and how they work together to produce films

-        * To find out if filmlab is a legitimate business and their trackrecord with film making
+        2- To find out if filmlab is a legitimate business and their trackrecord with film making

-        * To be able to navigate to the films section and watch the projects, possible after seeing potential advertiments or antisipation on social media for a new film
+        3- To be able to navigate to the films section and watch the projects, possible after seeing potential advertiments or antisipation on social media for a new film

-        * To find out information on the team behind filmlab, follow the carrers of actors involved, where the company is based, and to contact the company directly
+        4- To find out information on the team behind filmlab, follow the carrers of actors involved, where the company is based, and to contact the company directly

     Frequent visitors:

-        * To be able to navigate around and see the newest project & films, or upcoming projects on the very front of the homepage
+        1- To navigate around and see the newest project & films, or upcoming projects on the very front of the homepage

-        * To be able to see up to new images on the behind the scenes page, with new content about upcoming or completed projects, that they care about
+        2- To be able to see up to new images on the behind the scenes page, with new content about upcoming or completed projects, that they care about